 21 or 22 inches is pretty standard for most mowers.
 Jumping up to a 25-inch or 30-inch mower may seem tempting, but it’s not for everyone.

-If your lawn is a 1/4-acre or less, the time you gain with a larger deck might not mean a whole lot of time savings.
-Where you really gain some time is on lawns that are a 1/2-acre or more.
+If your lawn is a 1/4 acre or less, the time you gain with a larger deck might not mean a whole lot of time savings.
+Where you gain some time is on lawns that are a 1/2 acre or more.

-Keep in mind, larger deck-size mowers are heavier.
+Keep in mind that larger deck-size mowers are heavier.
 When you have to mow wet or soggy areas, the weight can work against you.

 Steel vs Plastic (Poly) Deck

 The vast majority of gas mowers have steel decks while battery-powered models have a much higher percentage of plastic poly decks.

 Those poly plastic decks are tougher than they look, but they probably won’t hold up as well as steel in the long run.
 It’s still highly unlikely that you’ll wear through one before it’s time to replace the mower, though.

 However, there’s a whole lot more design flexibility that comes with poly decks, and engineers can do some amazing things to help with airflow that directly affects cut quality along with bagging and mulching efficiency.